-The County Treasurer-Tax Collector's October 2018 Transient Occupancy Tax (TOT) report shows that revenue from lodging businesses in unincorporated areas of the county increased to \$5.4 million, a 5.47% increase over the prior year.
+The County Treasurer-Tax Collector's Transient Occupancy Tax (TOT) report for FY 2017-2018 shows that revenue from lodging businesses in unincorporated areas of the county increased to \$5.4 million, a 5.47% increase over the prior year.
 Total countywide Business Improvement District assessment collections grew by 5.94% to \$942,497.